cpursley/elmx-starter/README.md

 This is a starter app based on [Chapter 5 - Resources](https://www.elm-tutorial.org/en/05-resources/cover.html) of [Elm Tutorial](https://www.elm-tutorial.org/en/).
 The main difference is, it uses [elmx](https://github.com/pzavolinsky/elmx), a precompiler that takes an Elm program with embedded HTML and desugars the HTML into elm-html syntax.

-> Elmx is to Elm what React's JSX is to Javascript"
+> Elmx is to Elm what React's JSX is to Javascript

 It uses [gulp](https://github.com/gulpjs/gulp) for it's build system, but it could just as easily be [webpack](https://github.com/pzavolinsky/elmx#webpack-integration) or similar.
 Additionally, it uses [node-foreman](https://github.com/strongloop/node-foreman), a useful tool in it's own right that allows you to run multiple processes with one command via a [Procfile](/Procfile).